7 influential and iconic American figures in history:

-Our final iconic figure in American is Uncle Sam!
+Our final iconic figure in American figures is Uncle Sam!
 He is most famous as an Army recruitment character, where he famously says to the reader: “I Want YOU!”
 The origin of this character is recognized by the US government to be based on Samuel Wilson, who helped feed soldiers during the War of 1812.

 This poster was printed more than 4 million times during World War I, with Uncle Sam representing a sense of patriotism.
 Since then, his image has been used for marketing purposes on countless products.